microsoft/promptflow/examples/tutorials/flow-deploy/kubernetes/README.md

 ### Create Kubernetes deployment yaml.
 The Kubernetes deployment yaml file acts as a guide for managing your docker container in a Kubernetes pod.
 It clearly specifies important information like the container image, port configurations, environment variables, and various settings.
 Below, you'll find a simple deployment template that you can easily customize to meet your needs.

-You need encode the secret using base64 firstly and input the encoded value as 'open-ai-connection-api-key' in the deployment configuration, for example:
+**Note**: You need encode the secret using base64 firstly and input the <encoded_secret> as 'open-ai-connection-api-key' in the deployment configuration.
+For example, you can run below commands in linux:
 ```shell
 encoded_secret=$(echo -n <your_api_key> | base64)
 ```